Wondering why you need to vaccinate? Here's what you need to know about protecting your baby or child against disease through immunity...

 This concern began in 1998 when a study published by Andrew Wakefield in The Lancet, a prestigious medical journal, linked the Measles, Mumps, and Rubella (MMR) vaccine to an increased incidence of autism.
 The article was later found to contain procedural errors and ethical violations, and was retracted by the journal.
-A number of major studies were later conducted, and concluded that there is no link between vaccines and the likelihood of developing autism.
+Several major studies were later conducted and concluded that there is no link between vaccines and the likelihood of developing autism.

 - Vaccination ingredients are harmful